This post contains affiliate links. Click here to read my affiliate policy.

 Yes, they are.

 Can I substitute black pepper for lemon pepper?

 I don’t have coconut flour, what flour can I use to replace it?

 You can use tapioca flour.
 However, this will increase the carbs and calories of the recipe.

 Did you make and love this recipe?
 Give your review below and make sure you share your creations by tagging me on Instagram!

-So easy to make, these Paleo Salmon patties are packed with rich dill flavor.
+So easy to make, these Keto Salmon cakes are packed with rich dill flavor.

 - In a bowl break the salmon up with a fork and add the diced onion, celery and spices.

 - Mix in the coconut flour and combine thoroughly.

 - Next add in the eggs and mix for roughly one minute.